Software is a great combination between artistry and engineering. – Bill Gates

 Item Creation in ERPNext

-Similarly in sales section you can allow sales and default sales UOM.
+Similarly, in the Sales section, you can allow sales transactions and set a default Sales UOM.

-In this video we will learn how to create Bank Account and Mode of payment in ERPNext.
+In this video, we will learn how to create a Bank Account and set up the Mode of Payment in ERPNext.

 First, let's create a bank in ERPNext.